shadowezz/Productiv/docs/UserGuide.md

 Format: `add t/TITLE [d/DESCRIPTION] from/FROM to/TO [c/CONTACTS] [l/LOCATION]`
 * `TITLE` is the main heading of the meeting.
 * `DESCRIPTION` contains additional details about the meeting, e.g. agenda.
-* `FROM` is the start date time of the meeting in DD-MM-YYYY HH:MM format.
+* `FROM` is the start date time of the meeting in DD-MM-YYYY HH:mm format.
-* `TO` is the end date time of the meeting in DD-MM-YYYY HH:MM format.
+* `TO` is the end date time of the meeting in DD-MM-YYYY HH:mm format.
 * `CONTACTS` represents the contacts involved in the meeting.
 * `CONTACTS` is a comma-separated string of the index numbers of these contacts, as specified in the contact list.
 * `LOCATION` is the location of the meeting.